-As mentioned above, most models in our Models Library now uses tick-based updates.
+Nearly every model in our Models Library uses tick-based updates.

-Continuous updates are useful for models in which execution is not divided into short, discrete phases.
+Continuous updates are occasionally useful for those rare models in which execution is not divided into short, discrete phases.
 An example in the Models Library is Termites.
 (See also, however, the State Machine Example model, which shows how to re-code Termites using ticks.)

 Even for models that would normally be set to tick-based updates, it may be useful to switch to continuous updates temporarily for debugging purposes.
 Seeing what's going on within a tick, instead of only seeing the end result of a tick, could help with troubleshooting.
 After switching to continuous updates, you may want to use the speed slider to slow the model down until you see your agents moving one at a time.
 Don't forget to change back to tick-based updates when you are done, as the choice of update mode is saved with the model.

 One of the model settings in NetLogo's "Settings..." dialog is "Frame rate" which defaults to 30 frames per second.